Sneeky-Man/The_Project/README.md

 # The_Project
-My Game for AH Computing and Level 6 Games Design
+This is my game for my project in AH Computing and Level 6 Games Design

+See the ROADMAP.md file for a roadmap of development

+See the CHANGELOG.md file for a log of all changes